-Ex-Officials Sue Trump-Appointed CEO For Breaking Laws At Voice of America
+Ex-Officials' Lawsuit Says Trump-Appointed CEO Broke Laws At Voice Of America

 "The lawsuit we filed today seeks to vindicate core First Amendment principles that protect the independence and credibility of this country's publicly funded media organizations, like Voice of America, which are under siege by the current administration," Theodore J. Boutrous Jr., a First Amendment attorney leading the legal team that filed the suit, said in a statement to NPR.

 The plaintiffs in the lawsuit have been suspended by Pack and are seeking reinstatement through whistleblowing complaints and administrative processes.
 Pack said that, under their leadership, the agency had lax security procedures for its employees and contractors that could compromise national security.
 He later told the pro-Trump website The Federalist that the agency was ripe for infiltration by foreign spies.
-As the Washington Post noted, Pack did not point to any specific evidence as the foundation of his concerns.
+As The Washington Post noted, Pack did not point to any specific evidence as the foundation of his concerns.

-The suit alleges Pack is endangering the networks' ability to operate independently by withholding funds and denying the extension of specialized visas for non-Americans who work for the foreign language services.
+The suit alleges Pack is endangering the networks' ability to operate independently by withholding funds and denying the extension of specialized visas for non-Americans who work for the foreign-language services.
 The plaintiffs say Pack's restrictions have made it harder for the broadcasters to serve their audiences.

-"Basic tasks like ordering toilet paper and contracting for cleaning services—essential during a pandemic—languished," the lawsuit stated.
+"Basic tasks like ordering toilet paper and contracting for cleaning services — essential during a pandemic — languished," the lawsuit says.
 "Numerous essential contracts lapsed.
-At least two of the agency's news organizations—Radio Free Asia and Radio Free Europe/Radio Liberty—were brought to the brink of not being able to pay their employees."
+At least two of the agency's news organizations — Radio Free Asia and Radio Free Europe/Radio Liberty — were brought to the brink of not being able to pay their employees."

 The Voice of America was created in 1942 as a subtle form of diplomacy to provide reliable news coverage in places without a free press and to model U.S. ideals through free and fair reporting on contentious issues within the United States.
-According to USAGM's own website, "the firewall prohibits interference by U.S. government officials, including the USAGM's Chief Executive Officer, in the objective, independent reporting of news by USAGM networks."
+According to the U.S. Agency for Global Media's own website, "the firewall prohibits interference by U.S. government officials, including the USAGM's Chief Executive Officer, in the objective, independent reporting of news by USAGM networks."

 When there are suspected problems with the journalism, those are supposed to be reviewed by newsroom leaders at Voice of America or by outside journalists and subject experts on their behalf.